-Other district attorneys throughout the state typically prosecute 60 to 75% of cases forwarded to them, using a robust screening process to weed out legally insufficient or frivolous cases in the interest of justice.
+Other District Attorneys throughout the state typically prosecute 60 to 75% of cases forwarded to them, using a robust screening process to weed out legally insufficient or frivolous cases in the interest of justice.
 The current DA, however, has set a quota of accepting and prosecuting over 90% of them.
-In doing so he shirks his responsibility to guard public trust and resources.
-Not only does this overburden the courts and delay trials, but it is the number one driver of our city and state being one of the most incarcerated places in America.
+In doing so, he shirks his responsibility to guard public trust and resources.
+Not only does this overburden the courts and delay trials, but it is the number one driver that makes our city and state the most incarcerated places in America.

 The current DA's over-prosecution is based on the misguided belief that the more we prosecute, the safer we are.
-His 'win at any cost' toxic culture has not made us safer, but it has made New Orleans the national leader of exonerations by wrongfully convicting innocent men.
-Jason will decline to prosecute cases that are not supported by sufficient and legally-obtained evidence.
+His win-at-all-cost toxic culture has not made us safer, but it has made New Orleans the national leader of exonerations by wrongfully convicting innocent men.

 Treat addiction as a medical problem, not a crime

 Drug overdose deaths in New Orleans have outpaced homicides in recent years.
 Jason recognizes and has always argued that the solution to drug addiction is treatment, not incarceration, regardless of the type of drug or ethnicity of the user.
 Jails and prisons are simply not equipped to treat addiction.